Learning Activities:

 ✺

 Education leaders should learn how they’d teach.
-Our approach to more personalized, peer-driven, application-based courses models deeper learning in action
+Our approach to more personalized, peer-driven, application-based experiences models deeper learning in action

 -